The Cairngorms Up-Close: Gallery

 Urtica dioica

-Where and when encountered: Blair Athol on 9 June 2024
+Where and when encountered: Blair Atholl on 9 June 2024

-About: Common nettle can be encountered in most corners of Great Britain, often being the dominant plant on damp patches of land with a high richness of nutrients, especially that of phosphate.
+About: Common nettle may be encountered in most corners of Great Britain, often being the dominant plant on damp patches of land with a high richness of nutrients, especially that of phosphate.

 Common valerian (Valeriana officinalis)